horizontalsystems/unstoppable-wallet-android/README.md

 * multi-lingual design and user interface.
 * import multiple wallets into the app.
 * support for multiple wallets each having its own balance and list of currencies.
-* privately swap/exchange one crypto currency to another.
+* privately swap/exchange one cryptocurrency to another.
 * ability to label transactions and addresses.
 * integrated block explorer to get status on transactions, blocks and payment addresses.
 * option to put a portion of your funds into a secure stand-alone paper wallet.